1905–06 St Helens RLFC season

-The 1905–06 St Helens R.F.C. season was the club's eleventh in the Northern Rugby Football Union, the 32nd in their history.
+The 1905–06 season was St Helens' eleventh in the Northern Rugby Football Union, the 32nd in their history.
 After finishing 12th in Division 1 the season previous, St Helens were expected to take part in Division 2 from 1905.
 However, the two divisions became one 31-team Championship, saving the club from relegation.
 They finished in a fairly respectable 14th.
 In the South West Lancashire League, St Helens finished fifth in a six-team league.
 In the Challenge Cup, the club did not even make the first round proper, as they were defeated by Rochdale in the Preliminary Round.